 - Fishing: I am not big into fishing, so I did not do this, but if you are looking for a fishing adventure, I would check this website out for more info.
 Happy catching!

-- Scuba Diving certification (don’t forget to rent a go-pro!): this is the most highly-recommended certification company, according to Trip Advisor, and they have locations throughout the islands.
-It ain’t cheap to get scuba certified, but I have a feeling this is one of the most unique places you can go about it.
+- Scuba Diving certification (don't forget to rent a go-pro!): It ain’t cheap to get scuba certified, but I have a feeling this is one of the most unique places you can go about it.

 - Hiking into the protected forest land with a guide: I must first mention that it is prohibited to visit without a guide.
 There are huge fines, and it is overall a bad idea to go without a guide, since they know what is most interesting to see, how to tell you about it, and most importantly how to avoid hurting the island's delicate eco-system.
 Having said that, there are seemingly-endless options to see the inner-sanctum of the island, and some of the most highly-recommended ones are this and this, with English-, Spanish-, German- and French-speaking guides available.